davidduffett/Moolah/README.md

 # Moolah

-An easy to use library for e-commerce payment processing which will eventually have support for multiple payment providers.
+An easy to use library for e-commerce payment processing in .NET.

-To begin with, it will support DataCash (MOTO and 3D-Secure).
+Support is currently provided for:
+* DataCash MOTO and 3D-Secure card transactions
+* PayPal Express Checkout

 You can also install using [NuGet](http://nuget.org/Packages/Search?packageType=Packages&searchCategory=All+Categories&searchTerm=machine.specifications):
 <pre>